-We have made a considerable impact with the families we have taken care of for over a decade or more since 2008.
-Give the Needy Foundation is now focusing and helping the underprivileged in a larger scale.
-We are collaborating with another nonprofit overseas for water well projects in remote part of cities, to help the underprivileged in their villages to access water for their families.
+We have made a considerable impact on the families we have taken care of for over a decade or more since 2008.
+The Give the Needy Foundation is now focusing on helping the underprivileged on a larger scale.
+We are now collaborating with another nonprofit overseas for water well projects in remote parts of cities to help the underprivileged in their villages access water for their families.

-To make sure the families we selected were following our program; follow-up assessments were conducted to document the improvements in their living conditions.
+To make sure the families we selected were following our program, follow-up assessments were conducted to document the improvements in their living conditions.
 The families continued to receive help while they followed the program guidelines.
-This basic premise of improving their living condition and also helping their children to go to school was mandatory, which provided clarity in our processes, by determining to whom and where our donations were sent.
-Our charity was based on helping one family at a time; so we could see the results over a longer period of time.
+This basic premise of improving their living conditions and also helping their children go to school was mandatory, which provided clarity in our processes by determining to whom and where our donations were sent.
+Our charity was based on helping one family at a time, so we could see the results over a longer period of time.

 All this work would not have been possible without the help of Mrs. Shaheen Mansoor from Karachi, Pakistan, and Mrs. Mona Riaz from Nairobi, Kenya.